lukelbd/vim-tabline/README.md

 * If there are too many tabs open for the window width, the leading and trailing tab titles surrounding the *current* tab are truncated and replaced with `···`.

-This plugin also defines a `:TablineWrite` command that can be used to write files instead of `:write`.
-The `:TablineWrite` command prevents writing to disk if the buffer was not changed.
-It also fixes a vim bug where if you *reject* saving a file that was modified on disk, the `BufWritePost` autocommand is still triggered and the `[!]` goes away, even though the changes were not loaded or overwritten.

 Installation
 ============